oriolvalles-gif/DIAGRAM/src/Usage.md

 # Usage

 This chapter will give you instructions on how to use the described tools.
 You are reading a static generated site.
 This is OK for now to get you started.
-For the next part we will start using Git to download the repository that will generate a dynamic site
+For the next part we will start using Git to download the repository that will generate a dynamic site.

 ## Create a PlantUML picture